telerik/winforms-docs/forms-and-dialogs/form/accessing-radform-elements.md

 ## Accessing the RadTitleBarElement

-The __RadFormTitleBarElement__ is positioned on the top of the form and its default behavior is to display an icon, text, and the minimize, maximize/restore and close buttons.
+The __RadFormTitleBarElement__ is positioned on the top of the form and its default behavior is to display an icon, text, and the help, minimize, maximize/restore and close buttons.
 You can access the __RadFormTitleBarElement__ the following way:

 #### Accessing RadForm elements